-Graham also frequently attended Tanton's Writers Workshops, including a number that featured presentations from white nationalists.
-In 1990, for instance, he was at a gathering where one speaker was Jared Taylor.
+Graham also frequently attended Tanton's Writers Workshops.
+In 1990, for instance, he was at a gathering also attended by Jared Taylor.
 (In November of that year, Taylor started American Renaissance, a racist journal focusing on race, genetics and intelligence.
 In the aftermath of Hurricane Katrina in 2005, Taylor would write that when black people are left on their own, "any kind of civilization disappears.")
 Tanton was so enthused about Taylor that in 1991 he sent Graham materials from Taylor and offered to pay for his subscription to American Renaissance.

 Tanton also wrote Graham in 1991 about the case of the SS St. Louis, a German boat loaded with Jews trying to escape Europe in 1939.
 After it was denied entry to the United States and other countries, it was forced to return to Europe, where many passengers eventually were murdered.
 Tanton suggested to Graham that Jewish support for immigration was based on "guilt feelings" about the episode.